RobinTail/express-zod-api/README.md

 ## Connect to your own express app

-If you already have your own configured express application, or you find the library settings not enough, you can connect the endpoints to your app or any express router, using `attachRouting()` method:
+If you already have your own configured express application, or you find the library settings not enough, you can connect the endpoints to your app or any express router using the `attachRouting()` method:

 ```typescript
 import express from "express";